jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 ## Introduction

-[Agile was supposed]{.newthought} to help deliver software faster.
-Instead, many teams have fallen into a *mini-waterfall* process, squeezing a feature's full lifecycle[^feature_lifecycle] into a single sprint.
+[Many teams have fallen]{.newthought} into a *mini-waterfall* process.
+They call it *Agile Development* because they are squeezing a feature's full lifecycle[^feature_lifecycle] into a single sprint, but they are not reaping the benefits.

 [^feature_lifecycle]:
 Design, implementation, testing, review, documentation, release.